kyclark/tiny_python_projects/book.md

 'p'
 ````

-To implement an ASCII version of gematria in Python, we need to turn each letter into a number and add them all together.
-So, to start, note that Python can use a `for` loop to cycle through all the members of a list (in order):
+To implement an ASCII version of gematria in Python, for each word in a text we need to turn each letter into a number and add them all together.
+So, to start, note that Python can use a `for` loop to cycle through all the characters in a string:

 ````
->>> for char in ['p', 'y', 't', 'h', 'o', 'n']:
+>>> for char in 'python':
 ...     print(ord(char))
 ...
 112